microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-schema.md

 ### Exact match required

-If exact matching is specified for a property, then the full string value will be indexed.
-Only non-searchable properties can specify exact matching.
+If `isExactMatchRequired ` is true for a property, then the full string value will be indexed. `isExactMatchRequired` can only be set to true for non-searchable properties.

 For example, the `ticketId` property is both queryable and specifies exact matching.
 - Querying "ticketId:CTS-ce913b61" will return the item with a ticket ID property "CTS-ce913b61".